-Secondly, New York Times suggests choosing an MBA program based on where you eventually want to work.
+The New York Times suggests choosing an MBA program based on where you eventually want to work.
 For example, if you want to work at McKinsey & Company, you should go to Kellogg School of Management at Northwestern University.
 There are high correlations between certain business schools and individual companies.

 The following rankings demonstrate the best schools to earn an MBA in the Chicago area.
 While most of the schools are located closer to the heart of the city, a few reside outside of the city limits.
+All of them, however, take the field of business to the next level.

 Related MBA Rankings